What Side of the House Do You Plant Hydrangeas?

 Space for Growth

 One of the first things to consider is the amount of space you’re giving your hydrangeas.
 These plants can grow quite large, depending on the variety.
-Big, lush hydrangeas need room to spread their branches and develop their root systems, so planting them right next to your house may restrict their growth and cause the plant to become crowded.
-While hydrangeas have shallow roots, they still need space to grow freely and thrive.
-To avoid stunting their growth, it’s best to plant them at least 2 to 3 feet away from your foundation.
+Big, lush hydrangeas need room to spread their branches and develop their root systems, so planting them right next to your house may restrict their growth.
+Maintaining safe spacing for home foundations ensures that the roots have enough room to thrive without interfering with the building’s structural integrity.

 Air Circulation and Moisture